Gexos/gexos.github.io/_posts/2018-02-20-standalone-pyside2-wheels.md

 The Qt Company still doesn't maintain the version string of PySide2, so therefore I'm tagging releases based on the date when they were built.

-You can check the git commit's CI build log to fetch the `git log` output or check the date of each [pyside-setup](http://code.qt.io/cgit/pyside/pyside-setup.git/) branch to figure out which commit was built for a particular release.

 If you're wondering what version you're running, you may be able to query any of the following to receive some hints, which became available in PySide2 [sometime in late August 2017](https://codereview.qt-project.org/#/c/202199/):

 ```python